Chalermdej-l/Mlop_Project/readme.md

 # MLOP Bank Deposit Prediction

 This project leverages concepts learned from the[MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp) course to implement a robust Machine Learning pipeline.
-By effectively training, evaluating, and selecting the optimal Machine Learning model, we aim to deploy it to a production environment while continuously monitoring its performance.
+By effectively training, evaluating, and selecting the optimal Machine Learning model, this project aims to deploy it to a production environment while continuously monitoring its performance.

 Utilizing the [Bank Marketing](https://www.kaggle.com/datasets/henriqueyamahata/bank-marketing?select=bank-additional-full.csv) dataset sourced from [Kaggle](https://www.kaggle.com/), our objective is to predict the likelihood of customers subscribing to a bank term deposit.